Madame Doubtfire

 Madame Doubtfire, known as Alias Madame Doubtfire in the United States, is a 1987 novel written by English author Anne Fine for teenage and young adult audiences.
 The novel is based on a family with divorced parents.
 Well received upon its publication in the UK, it was shortlisted for awards, including the Guardian Children's Fiction Prize and Whitbread Children's Book Award.

-In November 1993, six years after its publication, the novel was adapted into Mrs. Doubtfire, a film starring Robin Williams and Sally Field.
+In November 1993, six years following its publication, the novel was adapted into Mrs. Doubtfire, a film starring Robin Williams and Sally Field.

 Synopsis

-Daniel and Miranda Hilliard are separated and Miranda, a successful businesswoman, severely limits the amount of time Daniel, an impractical, out-of-work actor moonlighting as a nude model for an amateur art class, is allowed to spend with their three children Lydia, Christopher and Natalie.
+Daniel and Miranda Hilliard are separated and Miranda, a successful businesswoman, severely limits the amount of time Daniel, a neurotic, out-of-work actor moonlighting as a nude model for an amateur art class, is allowed to spend time with their three children Lydia, Christopher and Natalie.
+She justifies her decision by telling Daniel that he is irresponsible, a bad father, and a poor role model.

-When Miranda decides to hire a nanny, however, Daniel disguises himself as a woman and gets the job.
-Lydia and Natalie immediately know who "Madame Doubtfire" is, with Lydia explaining the situation to Christopher, but Miranda is fooled.
-Daniel uses his disguise to spend time with his children.
-He is a mediocre housekeeper, but an excellent gardener.
+When Miranda decides to hire a nanny, Daniel learns about it and uses his acting experience to pose as "Iphigenia Doubtfire", an elderly Scottish former housekeeper.
+Lydia and Natalie immediately know who Doubtfire really is, with Lydia explaining to Christopher, but Miranda is oblivious.
+Daniel uses his disguise to spend time with the children while trying to prove to himself that he can be a good parent.
+Though his cooking and cleaning skills are terrible, he proves to be an excellent gardener and a willing disciplinarian.

 Daniel's art class needs to find a place to convene, and Miranda grudgingly offers the use of her home.
-After Miranda discovers Daniel's secret, they have a terrible fight in front of the children, culminating in the children announcing that they hate both of their parents.
-Finally the situation is resolved, with Miranda offering Daniel a position as gardener, enabling him to spend more time with his children.
+After Miranda discovers Daniel's secret, they have a terrible argument in front of the children, culminating in the three kids announcing that they hate both of their parents.
+Realizing how bad things have gotten, Miranda finally resolves the situation by giving Daniel a steady job as her gardener so that he can continue to be around their children.